 Before becoming a fully-fledged yoga and acroyoga teacher, Jaqui had been motivated by social justice and equality and worked on the front line for many years in social care with refugees and other vulnerable groups.

-She has an analytical side that has developed statistical programmes that delved into the realm of spreadsheet formulas and coding, which tapped into her joy for the attention to detail.
+She has an analytical side that has developed statistical programs that delved into the realm of spreadsheet formulas and coding, which tapped into her joy for attention to detail.

 In her 30s she moved into public policy development, first for a Local Authority and then lobbying for good practice in a research department of a national trade body.
 She had got herself into a comfortable white-collar London routine but felt increasingly stifled and ineffectual.
 By 2007, after almost two years of overcoming her fear of quitting, she took on the exciting challenge of becoming a self-employed teacher.

 Jaqui has an asana practice that spans over 20 years.
 She discovered asana yoga by accident, David Sye of Yoga Beats had been teaching at the same gym that she was a member of during her ‘white-collar’ days; through Yoga Beats, she dropped the gym and began her yoga asana journey.
 In 2000/1 she took a year out travelling and did a month-long intensive under the tutelage of Sri Venkatesh of Atma Vikasa, in Mysore India.